jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

   - **aircraft** means any machine that can derive support in the atmosphere from the reactions of the air; and includes any aeroplane, balloon, kite balloon, airship, or glider
   - **Air Force** means the Royal New Zealand Air Force constituted under section 11(5)
   - **air force base** means any area of land or water (either in New Zealand or elsewhere) used or set aside for the purposes of the Air Force; and includes any building or other premises, tents, structures, or works on any such land, and any structures or works in any such water
-  - **airman** means any person duly attested for service in the Air Force, or declared by or under this or any other enactment to belong to the Air Force; and includes—but does not include an officer
-    (a) a non-commissioned officer of the Air Force; and (b) a rating of the Navy and a soldier of the Army attached to the Air Force;—
   - **allied force** means a force or part of a force of another country acting in co-operation with a part of the Armed Forces
   - **Armed Forces** means the Navy, the Army, and the Air Force collectively; and includes any branch, corps, command, formation, unit, or other part of the Armed Forces; but does not include any part of the cadet forces
   - **Army** means the New Zealand Army constituted under section 11(4)
   - **Army camp** means any area of land or water (either in New Zealand or elsewhere) used or set aside for the purposes of the Army; and includes any building or other premises, tents, structures, or works on any such land, and any structures or works in any such water
+  - **aviator** —
+    (a) means any person duly attested for service in the Air Force or declared by or under this or any other enactment to belong to the Air Force; and
+    (b) includes—
+      (i) a non-commissioned officer of the Air Force; and (ii) a rating of the Navy attached to the Air Force; and (iii) a soldier of the Army attached to the Air Force; but (c) does not include an officer
   - **cadet forces** means the Sea Cadet Corps, the New Zealand Cadet Corps, and the Air Training Corps collectively; and includes any part of those forces
   - **cadet officer** means a person who holds a cadet commission from the Minister in any corps of the cadet forces; but does not include an officer of the regular forces, the territorial forces, or the reserve forces
   - **Civil Staff** means the persons employed as members of the Defence Force under section 61A